atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

 ??? tip "How to deal with persistent volume claim destroy failed error?"

-    PVC is not able to be destroyed when bounded to pod.
-Scale down the pod to 0 first before deleting PVC.
+    The PVC cannot be destroyed when bound to a pod.
+Overcome this by scaling down to `0` pods first before deleting PVC.

     `helm upgrade PRODUCT atlassian-data-center/PRODUCT --set replicaCount=0 --reuse-values -n atlassian`

-??? tip "How to manually clean up resources when uninstall failed?"
+??? tip "How to manually clean up resources when uninstall has failed?"

-    Sometimes Terraform is unable to destroy resources due to various reasons.
+    Sometimes Terraform is unable to destroy resources for various reasons.
 This normally happens at EKS level.
-    One quick solution is to manually delete EKS cluster, and re-run uninstall, so that Terraform will pick up from there.
+    One quick solution is to manually delete the EKS cluster, and re-run uninstall, so that Terraform will pick up from there.

     To delete EKS cluster, go to AWS console > EKS service > the cluster you're deploying.
     You'll need to go to 'Configuration' tab > 'Compute' tab > click into node group.